Registration

 This link is valid for a limited time, so I am advised not to wait to complete this verification.

-I didn't receive the email to activate my online account, or the link I received has expired.
+I didn't receive the email to activate my IT account, or the link I received has expired.
 What should I do?
-Click "Login Problem" on the ENT homepage and follow the instructions.
+I click on "Login Problem" on the first page of the digital learning platform and follow the instructions.

-I click on "Login problem" on the first page of the digital learning platform and follow the instructions.
+I click on "Login Problem" on the first page of the digital learning platform and follow the instructions.

 Where can I find my UM digital account (ENT)?